2177866/reporting/README.md

 **Laravel Complaint & Note Manager** is a package for managing complaints, notes, and similar entities in Laravel projects.
 It uses polymorphic relationships for integration with any models.

-Ideal for projects requiring content moderation or collecting user complaints.
+Ideal for social networks, e-commerce, and content moderation projects that require collecting and managing user complaints, reports, or note ([use cases](#use-cases)).

 ### Features:
 - **Polymorphic Relationships**: Easy integration with different models.